 Getting the right length with the new chain will be important.
-The right length needs to be there and the derailleur arm also needs to move, when both of these things are present, we will then split the chain using the chain tool that is mentioned.
+We also need to make the derailleur arm move.
+Split the chain using the chain tool that is mentioned.

-We mentioned three different types of chains.
-In order to join each one of them, you will need to use different techniques.
+I mentioned three different types of chains.
+To join each one of them, you will need to use different techniques.

 You need to take the two ends of the chain first and insert a pin, you can do that using the chain tool.
 Now, all you have to do is cut the end with pliers, just make sure that the pin is in place.
 With Shimano chains, you will not have to do much.

-For these two chain types, you need to take both the ends of the chain and then insert the connector links, it is a fairly easy process.
+For these two chain types, you need to take both ends of the chain and then insert the connector links, it is a fairly easy process.
 From here, just snap the plates and the chains will be joined.
-You will be needing special pliers for this job!
+You will need special pliers for this job!

 Now that you have joined the new chain(s), make sure to use all the gears.
 If installed properly, then it will be working perfectly with all the gears.